jtipton25/paper-template/README.md

 ## Performing the analyses

 The statistical analyses are at the heart of the paper.
 As such, there can be one or more files in the analysis workflow.
 For this example, there is only a single analysis file.
 In the file `02-analysis.R`, there are examples of generating figures and latex tables that can then be included in the main latex paper.
+For example, in `02-analysis.R` there is an example labex table using the `kable()` function and there are two figures generated using the `ggplot2` library.

 ## Other workflows